Cristiano Ronaldo: 2007–2009: Collective and individual success and Ballon d'Or

-Ronaldo (pictured during 2007-08) evolved into the best player in the world in this season, according to many pundits and fellow players.
+According to many pundits and players, Ronaldo evolved into the best player in the world during the 2007-08 season.

-In the 2006–07 season, he amassed a host of personal awards for the season, winning the Professional Footballers' Association's Player's Player, Fans' Player, Young Player of the Year awards, and the Football Writers' Association's Footballer of the Year award, becoming the first player to win all four main PFA and FWA honours.
-Ronaldo was named runner-up to Kaká for the 2007 Ballon d'Or, and came third, behind Kaká and Lionel Messi, in the running for the 2007 FIFA World Player of the Year award.
+For the 2006–07 season, Ronaldo won the Player's Player, Fans' Player and Young Player of the Year awards from the Professional Footballers' Association, and the Football Writers' Association's Footballer of the Year award.
+(Note: Attributed to multiple references:) He was named runner-up to Kaká for the 2007 Ballon d'Or, and finished third for the 2007 FIFA World Player of the Year award, behind Kaká and Lionel Messi.

 Ronaldo scored his first hat-trick for United in a 6–0 win against Newcastle United on 12 January 2008.
-His 31 league goals earned him the Premier League Golden Boot, as well as the European Golden Shoe, which made him the first winger to win the latter award.
-He additionally received the PFA Players' Player of the Year and FWA Footballer of the Year awards for the second consecutive season.
-United reached the final against Chelsea in Moscow on 21 May, where, despite his opening goal being negated by an equaliser and his penalty kick being saved in the shoot-out, United emerged victorious, winning 6–5 on penalties after a 1–1 draw at the end of 120 minutes.
-As the Champions League top scorer, Ronaldo was named the UEFA Club Footballer of the Year.
-With his 2008 Ballon d'Or and 2008 FIFA World Player of the Year, Ronaldo became United's first Ballon d'Or winner since Best in 1968, and the first Premier League player to be named the FIFA World Player of the Year.
+His 31 league goals in the season earned him the Premier League Golden Boot, and he became the first winger to win the European Golden Shoe.
+For the second consecutive season, he received the PFA Players' Player of the Year award and the FWA Footballer of the Year award.
+On 21 May, United defeated Chelsea in the Champions League final in a penalty shoot-out after a 1–1 draw, with Ronaldo scoring his team's only goal.
+(Note: Attributed to multiple references:) As the Champions League top scorer, Ronaldo was named the UEFA Club Footballer of the Year.
+Ronaldo became United's first Ballon d'Or winner since George Best in 1968, and the first Premier League player to be named the FIFA World Player of the Year.

-Shortly after, Ronaldo was linked to a move to Real Madrid, United filed a tampering complaint with governing body FIFA over Madrid's alleged pursuit of their player, but they declined to take action. and he remained at United for another year.
-His match-winning goal in the second leg against Porto, a 40-yard strike, earned him the inaugural FIFA Puskás Award, presented by FIFA in recognition of the best goal of the year; he later called it the best goal he had ever scored.
-United advanced to the final in Rome, where he made little impact in United's 2–0 defeat to Barcelona.
+Shortly after, United alleged that Real Madrid was pursuing Ronaldo, and filed a tampering complaint with FIFA.
+The governing body declined to take action against Madrid, and Ronaldo remained at United for another year.
+In the 2009 Champions League, his match-winning goal against Porto earned him the inaugural FIFA Puskás Award, which recognises the best goal of the year.